Does Anyone Recognize This Bird?

 Opossums: Unsung Heroes in the Fight Against Ticks and Lyme Disease

-Opossums are extraordinarily good groomers.
+Opossums are excellent groomers.
 They kill the vast majority (more than 95% percent) of the ticks that try to feed on them.
+These opossums are walking around the forest floor, hoovering up ticks right and left, killing over 90% of them.

 Gardeners tend to like them because they have an appetite for snails and slugs.
 They also clean up over-ripe fruit and berries.
 So they “hoover” the garden as well.

-I always thought when possums “play dead” that they are merely acting.
-But that doesn’t appear to be true.
+I always thought that when possums “play dead,” they are merely acting.
+However, that doesn’t appear to be the case.
 They are basically rendered catatonic.

 When frightened or harmed, opossums suddenly freeze and lie still as death.

-They have no control over this response, which could be said to paralyze them with fear or have evolved because almost any predator can outrun them.
+They have no control over this response, which could be said to paralyze them with fear.
+This likely evolved because almost any predator can outrun them.

-All my life I’ve heard “are you playing possum?”
+Throughout my life, I’ve often heard, “Are you playing possum?”

 I’m going to have a veritable forest on the patio if this rain doesn’t let up.
 It has rained every single night for nearly a week.

-I have cut back the mint and lemon balm and everything else that seems to be getting out of control.
-And within a week or less, I have to do it again.
+I have cut back the mint, lemon balm, and everything else that seems to be getting out of control.
+And within a week or less, I’ll have to do it again.

-I scaled back the mint and lemon balm in the blue container bed at the first of last week so that you could the hostas could be seen.
-But now they’re just about covered up again.
+I scaled back the mint and lemon balm in the blue container bed at the first of last week so that the hostas could be seen.
+But now they’re almost covered up again.

-I’ll be needing to get my clippers and my bucket and roll around on my little cart and cut it all back again.
+I’ll need to get my clippers and bucket and roll around on my little cart to cut it all back again.

-Ivy seems to have no interest in the possum, if she’s even seen it.
-But not much escapes Ivy.
-She is interested in the birds.
+Ivy seems to have no interest in the opossum, if she’s even seen it.
+But she is interested in the birds.
+She loves to watch them out the windows and the patio doors.

-Something has to let up with this possum.
-I’m about as tired when I wake up as when I go to sleep.
+Something has to change with this opossum on the patio.
+I’m about as tired when I wake up as when I go to sleep because Charlie is so upset that it’s out there.

-Charlie is beside himself with excitement and wants to go out there and be Deputy Dog with this possum.
-He has no idea what he’s up against.
+Charlie is beside himself with excitement and wants to go out there and be Deputy Dog with this opossum.
+He doesn’t even have teeth.
+So he has no idea what he’d be up against.

-Of course a gardener is not going to wish away rain because of the effect on their plants.
-But in Oklahoma we now have a lot of flooding.
+Of course, a gardener is not going to wish away rain because of its effect on their plants.
+However, in Oklahoma, we now have a lot of flooding.

-Not where I am in Tulsa, but in other areas people have been run out of their homes.
-I think I read around 1000 homes.
+Not where I live in Tulsa, but in other areas, people have been run out of their homes.
+I think I read that around 1000 homes had to be evacuated.

 Lawsy, nature is unpredictable.